TimoGuy/hawsoo_sentou_goraku_engine/docs/plan.md

 - Singleplayer.
     - Perhaps, sending photos and stuff to others would be fun!
 (Well, that can be accomplished with a photo mode and opening the gallery directory)

+## Order of Epics

+- [x] Basic 3D renderer.

+- [ ] 3D character controller.

+- [ ] Skeletal animations in renderer.

+- [ ] Combat animation and hitbox interaction.

+- [ ] Humanoid Enemy AI.
+    - ~~[ ] PVP~~ No probably not due to scope and adding more to the renderer or networking.

+- [ ] Material collection and weapon materialization/durability/destruction.
+    - Not sure if having the ability to merge durability of multiple weapons together would be good.

+- [ ] World streaming and level loading.

+- [ ] Nice-looking-izing.